ABOUT US

 Lynda Willis

 Lynda is an intecessory prayer warrior with the gift of healing.
 Lynda works side-by side with Bill in the healing ministry.
-In addition to her sweet spirit, though, she is known for her beautiful singing voice.

 Pastor Proposal